 The first point is so important.

-There are plenty of things you would NEVER know if you sat there trying to think it over.
+There are plenty of things you would NEVER know if you sat there trying to figure it out yourself.

 Because it would never theoretically come up.